rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 Example: `[South America?]`

-<a name="4.211.99.3">4.211.99.3</a> If the reason for supplying the place is not apparent from the rest of the description, make a [note on distribution statement](/DCRMR/books/ppdm/Note-on-distribution-statement/) to indicate the source of the information.
+<a name="4.211.99.3">4.211.99.3</a> If the reason for supplying the place is not apparent from the rest of the description, make a note on distribution statement to indicate the source of the information (see [4.216.4.4](/DCRMR/books/ppdm/Note-on-distribution-statement/#4.216.4.4)).

  **Note on distribution statement:** `Place of publication suggested by Alden`